anagha-microsoft/ncr-mlops-hol/lab-guide/04-UploadJupyterNotebooks.md

 This lab guide section covers provisioning a Notebook VM and uploading the experimental notebooks it.
 Its important to have completed the section that covers downloading data and notebooksn from git.
 <br>

 ## 1.0.
-Provision a Notebook VM instance in your Azure Machine Learning Workspacve
+Provision a Notebook VM instance in your Azure Machine Learning Workspace
 1. Navigate to your Azure Machine Learning instance on the Azure portal
 2. Click on "Compute" in the left navigation panel
 3. Create a Notebook VM as detailed below in the diagrams